joashxu/NYCSubwayDataAnalysis/report/report.md

 ## 4. Conclusion
-Our statistical analysis shows that there is significant difference in ridership when it is raining vs when it is not raining.
+Our statistical analysis indicates that there is significant difference in ridership when it is raining vs when it is not raining.

 We develop a model to predict the ridership.
 We used linear model (OLS) and achieve R^2 value that we set as the goal.
-However after analyzing the residual, we find that the model is not appropriate to predict the ridership.
+However after looking at the coefficients and  analyzing the residual, we find that the model is not appropriate to predict the ridership.

 ## 5. Reflection

 #### Dataset
-The dataset although big (131951) only covers 30 days of data.
+The dataset although big (131951 records) only covers 30 days of data.
 The data was collected from 2011-05-01 to 2011-05-30 This is probably not enough.
 It will be interesting to see data from multiple months.
 If for instance on April it rains a lot, can we see that the ridership on April is significantly different then the ridership on May.